Show transcript Play Pause

 Museum shop

-A wide range of offers for young and old: from books and videos on the history of waterways and inland navigation to toys for the little ones.
+A wide range of curated items for young and old: from history books and videos about shipping and waterways to toys for the little ones.

 Tuesday - Sunday from 10 am - 6 pm